-As well as meeting (and exceeding) the National Occupational Standards for Hypnotherapy and also the UK Core Curriculum for Hypnotherapy, the HypnoTC hypnotherapy diploma course has been externally accredited by a number of UK professional bodies, and also offers graduates the option of international certification.
-On this page, you will find information about all of the organisations who’ve accredited our courses, as well as our international certifying body.
+As well as meeting (and exceeding) the National Occupational Standards for Hypnotherapy and also the UK Core Curriculum for Hypnotherapy, the HypnoTC hypnotherapy diploma course has been externally accredited by a number of UK professional bodies, and also offers graduates the option of two additional certifications.
+On this page, you will find information about all of the organisations who’ve accredited our courses, as well as our external certifying bodies.

 The General Hypnotherapy Standards Council (GHSC) are a branch of the General Hypnotherapy Register, one of the largest and most well-recognised hypnotherapy professional bodies in the UK.
 The GHSC played a role in the formation of Voluntary Self-regulation (VSR), and their aim is to bring higher standards to hypnotherapists and hypnotherapy training schools throughout the UK.

 The GHSC maintains robust assessment and validation criteria for both training schools and practitioners, together with a comprehensive Code of Ethics and accessible Complaints & Disciplinary Procedure, essential components of the constant drive for public safety assurance and accountability.